 If you are a business owner in the UK or would like to start a business there, you will either have or need to have a business account or an account with a payments platform or alternative financial services provider in order to do business.

 According to small business lender, iwoca, 93 small businesses were created every hour in the UK in the first half of 2022.
 Despite the concerns over the economy, or perhaps because of them, individuals are choosing to take the leap to start their own business in their droves.

-Access to a business banking account isn’t a given when you have a small business.
-Some providers can make it more difficult than others and licensed banks tend to be more constrained by historical procedures and regulations (often no longer fit for purpose) that have many small business owners turning to alternative financial solution providers to get an account done and dusted so they can get on with doing business.
+Access to a business account isn’t a given when you have a small business.
+Some providers can make it more difficult than others and licensed institutions tend to be more constrained by historical procedures and regulations (often no longer fit for purpose) that have many small business owners turning to alternative financial solution providers to get an account done and dusted so they can get on with doing business.

 Where can you open a Business Account in the UK?